-Family Day Care is sponsored by the Colac Otway Shire Council and receives Community Support Program funding from the Commonwealth Government.
+Family Day Care is sponsored by the Colac Otway Shire Council.

-Our service is also registered for Child Care Benefit and Child Care Rebate which can be obtained through the Centrelink and Family Assistance Office.
+Our service is also registered for Child Care Subsidy which can be obtained through the Centrelink and Family Assistance Office.

 Our service has been assessed under the National Quality Standards and has a rating of Meeting the National Quality Standards (for more info regarding the National Quality Standards visit the family section of the ACECQA website

 Our service is a member of the Achievement Program which is supported by the Victorian Government and delivered by Cancer Council Victoria.

 The program is a framework centred around six key health areas, which include: